reasonwithoutrestraint/site/mkdocs/docs/Summaries/Michael Smith, The Moral Problem.md

-# Michael Smith, The Moral Problem.md
+# Michael Smith, The Moral Problem

-# What is the Moral Problem
+## What is the Moral Problem

 Consider the following two distinctive features of moral discourse:

 1. The *practicality* of morality.
     - *Rationality* - judging that an act is morally right implies that one has reason to perform the act.
     - *Motivation* - judging that an act is morally right (because of the rationality of moral judgments) implies that one has some motivation to perform the act.